 - In the cover letter (see above) and/or vita, clearly identify experience conducting intake assessments and crisis assessment and intervention (e.g. walk-in/on-call, triage, emergency room assessments, crisis hotline, etc.).
 Please also address the extent of your telehealth experience (e.g., phone sessions, services through videoconferencing).

 - Three letters of recommendation, at least two from clinical supervisors familiar with your more recent clinical work.

 Applications must be submitted through AAPI Online by Friday, November 11th, 2022, at 11:59 p.m.
 Central Time.

 To communicate directly with the Training Director, e-mail him directly at email@example.com, or use the following mailing address:

 633 Emerson St.

 Evanston, IL 60208-4000

-The selection committee is comprised of the Training Director, senior staff members, and Postdoctoral Fellows.
-Applications are reviewed with attention to alignment of the applicant's training goals and clinical experience with the goals of the CAPS internship program.
+The Intern Selection Committee is comprised of the Training Director, senior staff members, and occasionally Postdoctoral Fellows and current Doctoral Interns.
+Applications are reviewed for alignment of the applicant's training goals and clinical experience with the CAPS internship program offerings.
 CAPS' selection process follows the Match Policies set by APPIC.
 Applicants are also required to follow APPIC guidelines.

 The Selection Committee at CAPS reviews the AAPI between the second week of November and the second week of December.
-All applicants are notified of their status by e-mail by the third Friday in December; in the e-mail, about 30 candidates are invited for phone interviews at that time.
-Interviews through video conferencing or phone, about 50 minutes each, are scheduled for the first three weeks of January.
-Instructions for what to prepare for and expect in the interview are provided to invited candidates.
+By December 16, 2022, all applicants will be notified by email of whether or not they will be invited for a 50-minute Zoom interview.
+CAPS typically invites 30 candidates for interviews, which are scheduled during the first three weeks of January.
+Instructions for what to expect and how to effectively prepare for the interview are provided.